Naman27-11/Bandwidth-Allocation-Manger/readme.md

 3. **Test Case 3 (Bandwidth Allocation):** Proceed within option `2`.
 Input target Node ID `5G-TEST`, pass your engineer handle name, and specify a slice requirement of `5` channels.
 Verify that the system provides the accurate dollar balance assessment and prints an 8-character session token.
 4. **Test Case 4 (Grid Capacity Validation):** Re-enter option `2`.
 Try to provision an impossible slice quantity of `40` channels for node `5G-TEST`.
 The transaction should be safely blocked with a clear warning explaining that inventory bounds have been breached.
 5. **Test Case 5 (Session De-provisioning):** Select option `3`.
 Input the exact 8-character auth token created during Test Case 3.
 Confirm that the application removes the connection index logs and returns the 5 channel slots to the open transceiver grid.
+6. **Test Case 6 (Security and Persistent Recovery Validation):** Launch the terminal dashboard.
+Input incorrect login credentials three times to verify system lock structures.
+Reboot the code, enter correct operator parameters (`admin` / `ece123`), register a temporary custom cell base-station node, and shut down the system.
+Re-launch the program; inspect the matrix table using option 2 to confirm the custom node successfully persisted inside the binary datablock across restarts.

 ## Screenshots
 ### Real-Time Infrastructure Grid Readout Matrix